 Cannabis was always researched in Israel.
-It started when chemist Raphael Mechoulam working at the Weizmann Institute was given a few pounds of hashish from the police to investigate.
-He went on to isolate the main molecules in medical marijuana, THC and CBD, giving them their names.
+It started in the 60s when chemist Raphael Mechoulam working at the Weizmann Institute was given a few pounds of hashish from the police to check his curiosity about active ingredients in the plant.
+He went on to isolate the main molecules in medical marijuana, THC and CBD, giving them their famous names.

-I interviewed Mechoulam about 15 years ago when no one was interested in cannabis as medicine except for the drug dealers and happy hippies who could grow it on their own unnoticed.
-But so much has changed in perception and science this then.
+I interviewed Mechoulam about 15 years ago when no one was interested in cannabis as medicine except for the drug dealers and happy hippies who could grow it secretly in places like Canada.
+But so much has changed in perception and science since then.

 Throughout the world, the cannabis plant is gaining in popularity and legitimacy as a medical treatment for a broad range of illnesses from cancer to depression to PTSD.
 The THC in the plant which makes the high can also bring many therapeutic benefits.

 In a new research project at Hebrew University in Jerusalem, Professor Alexander Vainstein has engineered a cannabis plant with higher levels of medically-important substances, such as THC.
 This is the molecule that creates the “high” in cannabis, but it is also believed to have a number of therapeutic benefits as well.

 He used a method that has been applied to other plants but not in cannabis, until now.
 And with this method claims in scientific literature to have boosted the cannabis to 17% THC.

 While the end-product is not genetically modified, the virus that changes the cannabis plant is.
 Vainstein tells Green Prophet: